josevalim/portal/README.md

 "hello world"
 ```

-Once we finish our portal application at the end of this tutorial, we expect to be able to type the following code inside `iex`:
+Once we finish our portal application, we expect to be able to type the following code inside `iex`:

 ```iex
 # Shoot two doors: one orange, another blue